silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 * Error is 'No local indices'
 * Check that the class being searched actually have indices
 * Check the sphinx.conf to ensure config for that class is correct.
-* Use 'indexer' on the config file to see if there are errors.

 ## Is Temp Directory Path Short Enough